-The list below gives the total Iron content in the 11 items from the general description 'pasta' each of which show the Iron amount as well as Calories, Protein, Fat and Carbohydrate.
+The list below gives the total iron content in the 11 items from the general description 'pasta' each of which show the iron amount as well as Calories, Protein, Fat and Carbohydrate.
 The top 11 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.

-Median ValuesThe median value of Iron is found in Pasta, homemade, made without egg, cooked which in 100g contains 1.13 mg of Iron.
+Median AmountThe median value of Iron is found in Pasta, homemade, made without egg, cooked which in 100g contains 1.13 mg of Iron.
 This corresponds to 8 % of the recommended daily allowance.
 For this serving the amount of Calories is 124 kcal, the amount of Protein is 4.37 g, the amount of Fat is 0.98 g and the amount of Carbohydrate is 25.12 g.

-Highest Iron Content per 100g
+Highest iron Content per 100g

-The lowest amount of Iron is in Pasta, corn, cooked which in 100g contains 0.25 mg of Iron.
+The lowest amount of iron is in Pasta, corn, cooked which in 100g contains 0.25 mg of iron.
 This gives as percentage of the recommended daily allowance 2 % of the RDA.
 For this 100g serving the amount of Calories is 126 kcal, the amount of Protein is 2.63 g, the amount of Fat is 0.73 g, the amount of Carbohydrate is 27.91 g.

-The difference between the highest and lowest values gives a Iron range of 3.1 mg per 100g.
+The difference between the highest and lowest values gives a iron range of 3.1 mg per 100g.
 The range for the other nutrients are as follows; 162 kcal for Calories, 8.68 g for Protein, 1.57 g for Fat, 26.82 g for Carbohydrate.

-Highest Amount of Iron per Serving
+Highest Amount of iron per Serving

-Please remember that the above gives an accurate value in 100g for high Iron foods in your diet.
-For example 100g of Pasta, corn, dry contains 0.93 mg of Iron.
+Please remember that the above gives an accurate value in 100g for high iron foods in your diet.
+For example 100g of Pasta, corn, dry contains 0.93 mg of iron.
 However, there are other factors to consider when you are assessing your nutritional requirements.
-You should also take into account portion sizes when you are considering the Iron nutritional content.
+You should also take into account portion sizes when you are considering the iron nutritional content.